MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 4.6 - VTMS functionality of sending Email confirmations to volunteers for task application as well as task approvals is functioning.

 4.7 - We had planned to incorporate User Login / Signup via Facebook & Google but could not do so due to time limitation.

+4.8 - It is recommended to listen to the video pitch using a microphone for a better experience.

+4.9 - We apologize in advance for any software defects / bugs in the system due to the time constraint of the hackathon.
+You are kindly requested to bring this to our immediate attention at our email address.

   <b>Summary</b> - We sincerely thank you for the opportunity to enable us to participate in this project and also thanking you for your valued time in reviewing our submission.